Introduction

 🔬 Pest Size Guide (Understanding Target Pests)

-This helps growers visually understand why mesh selection must be precise.
+This helps growers visually understand why mesh selection is critical.

 - Aphids: 1.5–3.0 mm